machinedeck/Passive-Buzzer/README.md

 <p align = "center"> <img src = "Images/circuit.png"></p>
 <p align = "center"><b>Figure 1.</b> Button-controlled passive buzzer circuit created in <a href = "https://www.tinkercad.com">Tinkercad</a>.
 The circuit along with the code can be tried and tested through this <a href = "https://www.tinkercad.com/things/fQJUkTMgSr4-passive-buzzer-with-nokia-ringtone-and-switch?sharecode=uOHM4dYuI-3O2dUIxWRhOjLuAzRExjSWg6tGPytbvN8">simulation</a>.</p>

+# Introduction
+I have started to play around with a new electronic component: the passive buzzer.
+I chose this instead of its active counterpart because it offers more flexibility, such as choosing the tone (_cite or reference because not sure_).

 # Methodology
 <p align = "center"> <img src = "Images/schematic.png"></p>
 <p align = "center"><b>Figure 2.</b> Electrical connections for the button-controlled passive buzzer circuit created using <h href = "https://www.tinkercad.com">Tinkercad</h>.
 I used a pullup configuration for the button switch using a 220-&ohm; resistor.</p>